 Man who killed a Coeur d'Alene Tribe member sentenced to 11 years in prison

-Jose M. Roberts, 43, pleaded guilty to second-degree murder in the death of 27-year-old Darnell W. Pluff.
+Jose M. Matthews , 43, pleaded guilty to second-degree murder in the death of 27-year-old Darnell W. Pluff.

 According to court records, surveillance video showed three people standing around Pluff, who was sitting on the ground.
 One of the people then stepped toward Pluff, who then slumped over to his left, before running away.

-Note: Editor's note: This article was changed on March 1, 2024 to correct the last name of Jose M. Matthews.